Interference theory: History

 John A. Bergström is credited with conducting the first study regarding interference in 1892.
 His experiment was similar to the Stroop task and required subjects to sort two decks of cards with words into two piles.
 When the location was changed for the second pile, sorting was slower, demonstrating that the first set of sorting rules interfered with learning the new set.
 German psychologists continued in the field with Georg Elias Müller and Pilzecker in 1900 studying retroactive interference.
 To the confusion of Americans at a later date, Müller used "associative Hemmung" (inhibition) as a blanket term for retroactive and proactive inhibition.

 The next major advancement came from American psychologist Benton J. Underwood in 1957.
 Underwood revisited the classic Ebbinghaus learning curve and found that most of the forgetting was due to interference from previously learned materials.

-In 1924, John G. Jenkins and Karl Dallenbach showed that everyday experiences can interfere with memory, employing an experiment which showed that retention was better over a period of sleep than over the same amount of time devoted to activity.
+In 1924, John G. Jenkins and Karl Dallenbach showed that everyday experiences can interfere with memory, employing an experiment that showed that retention was better throughout sleep than over the same amount of time devoted to the activity.
 The United States again made headway in 1932 with John A. McGeoch suggesting that decay theory should be replaced by an interference theory.
 The most recent major paradigm shift came when Underwood proposed that proactive inhibition is more important or meaningful than retroactive inhibition in accounting for forgetting.

 Proactive interference

 Proactive interference is the interference of older memories with the retrieval of newer memories.
 Of the two effects of interference theory, proactive interference is the less common and less problematic type of interference compared to retroactive interference.
-Previously, it is hypothesized that forgetting working memories would be nonexistent if not for proactive interference.
+Previously, it had been hypothesized that forgetting working memories would be nonexistent if not for proactive interference.